andreyh13/geo-ws/README.md

 ==========================================

 ## Description
-This application allows to construct Google Maps WebServices HTTPS request.
+This application allows to construct Google Maps WebServices HTTPS requests.

 The Google Maps Web Services Requests Builder application is available for the following Google Maps
 APIs: